What is a tenancy agreement?

 Now we’ll look at other types of tenancy, where this is not the case, and tenants either share the property with the landlord or another tenant.

-An excluded occupier is someone who shares part of the property with their landlord, or a member of the landlord’s family.
+An excluded tenancy is when an occupier shares part of the property with their landlord, or a member of the landlord’s family.
 For example, a lodger renting a room in a house but sharing the kitchen and bathroom.

 Excluded tenancies can be for a fixed period or on periodic, month-to-month rolling basis, but they provide very little security for the tenant, or lodger, compared with an AST.
 For example, any deposits paid by excluded tenants are not covered by the government’s deposit protection rules.